ahmdbilal81/SnakeGame_SFML_C-/README.md

 <br>
-<h2>Instructions</h2>
+<p>Start playing the Snake Game!
+Use the arrow keys to control the snake and try to eat as much food as possible without colliding with the walls or yourself.</p>
 <br>
-Start playing the Snake Game!
-Use the arrow keys to control the snake and try to eat as much food as possible without colliding with the walls or yourself.

 <p>Feel free to explore the code, make improvements, and have fun!</p>